You want backups. You don’t want headaches. AWS has a tool for that: EC2 Lifecycle Manager.

 - Policy type: EBS Snapshot Policy.

-Step 3: Configure Policy
+Step 3 – Configure the Policy

 Target Resources